TurboWafflz/ImaginaryInfinity-Calculator/docs/makingStandardPlugin.md

 #### Rating a plugin<a name="ratePlugin"></a>
 There are 2 ways to rate a plugin.
 The first way is to go to the plugin's page (find it at [https://turbowafflz.azurewebsites.net/iicalc/browse](https://turbowafflz.azurewebsites.net/iicalc/browse)) and hit the upvote or downvote button.
 You must be authenticated to do this.
 The 2nd way is through the calculator.
 Start the calculator and run `pm.connect()` if you haven't done that already.
 Follow the steps and once you're authenticated, you can either run `pm.rate("pluginname")`, or by going to the plugin's store page, accessed with `store.store()`.

+#### Any problems?<a name="problems"></a>
+Did you get an error or encounter something broken?
+Start an issue at [https://github.com/TurboWafflz/ImaginaryInfinity-Calculator/issues](https://github.com/TurboWafflz/ImaginaryInfinity-Calculator/issues)